-Beginning in 2018-19, the SIFK capstone curriculum experience, designed and taught by our faculty and postdoctoral scholars, will enable fourth-year students in the College to build upon their Core training and knowledge acquired in their majors.
+Beginning in 2018-19, the SIFK capstone curriculum experience, designed and taught by UChicago faculty and postdoctoral scholars, will enable fourth-year students in the College to build upon their Core training and knowledge acquired in their majors.
 These courses will each approach the topic of “how we know” from a point of view outside the disciplines and representative of the range of fields of knowledge in general.
 Capstone courses will encourage students to think differently about contemporary claims to knowledge from across the globe.
 Because these courses expose College students to different kinds of thought, at the very time that they are specializing their course of study, they will contribute to improving their understanding of other cultures, other claims to knowledge, and other value systems in this complex, interconnected world, opening new avenues of inquiry and generating insights that will prove invaluable beyond the University’s walls.

 Emphasizing process as well as content—learning how to creatively confront difficult intellectual and pragmatic problems wider than one’s area of expertise and to understand why methodologies and assumptions vary across disciplines, the capstone experience created by SIFK will complement both the basis for learning provided by the Core curriculum and the more specialized knowledge developed in the majors.
 These courses will show how economics, art, the humanities, medicine, and most academic fields can accomplish much more when they interact with each other.
 Here is a sample of potential topics:

 - What roles do empathy and storytelling play in creating better medical outcomes?

 - How are democracy and economics tied together?

 - What can indigenous knowledge and indigenous culture teach modern science?